 We offer a complete marina with plenty of beach and several piers for boat docking.
-In addition, we offer outboard motor fuel and oil, bait and cleaning services.
+In addition, we offer outboard motor fuel, oil and bait.
 Fast freezing service is also available so your catch arrives at home ready to prepare.
 Boat launching is available at the resort.

 For that one special lure or that extra snack to make the fishing complete, we offer a well stocked camp store.
 Canadian fishing licenses are now sold online via the Ministry website, however if you do forget to purchase licenses ahead of time.
 A computer station is available to guests at the Camp Store to Purchase & Print all Temporary licenses online upon arrival. ($5 fee will apply to use this service).

 The Thunderbird fleet includes 25 h.p. outboard motors and 16′ boats.
 A Limited # of Upgraded Boats (with 40hp motors) also available.
 Our motors are checked daily to ensure proper operation.
 The boats are deep “V” type to ensure stability: important if fishing with children or in choppy water.
 Seat cushions are available.